Shilpa Shinde’s Look For Dan Dana Dan Inspired By Main Hoon Na’s Sushmita Sen!

 - Hina Khan’s Haters Trend #QuitTwitterHinaKhan; The Actress Gives It Back To The Trollers!

-As we all know, Bigg Boss 11 winner, Shilpa Shinde and comedian-actor, Sunil Grover are coming together for a web series.
+As we all know, Bigg Boss 11 winner Shilpa Shinde and comedian-actor Sunil Grover are coming together for a web series.
 The show, which is based on cricket, is helmed by Preeti and Neeti Simoes.

 Recently, Shilpa revealed her look on the show.
 She shared a picture snapped with Sunil Grover.
 In the picture, the actress looked sexy in a red laced sari.
-According to the latest report, Shilpa's look is inspired from Sushmita Sen's sexy teacher look from the film, Main Hoon Na.
+According to the latest report, Shilpa's look is inspired from Sushmita Sen's sexy teacher look from the film Main Hoon Na.

 Shilpa Shinde’s Look Inspired By Main Hoon Na’s Sushmita Sen!